edsl/articulos/abundancia_roja.markdown

 scale of information processing attempted by its cyberneticians was simply too large to be feasible.
-Writing in the 1980s, Nove (1983) suggested that such an effort, involving the production of some twelve million discrete items, would demand a complexity input-output calculation impossible even with computers.
+Writing in the 1980s, Nove (1983) suggested that such an effort, involving the production of some twelve million discrete ítem, would demand a complexity input-output calculation impossible even with computers.
 This claim was repeated in recent discussions of Red Plenty, with critics of central planning suggesting that, even using a contemporary ‘desktop machine’, solving